Using Sudo to Impersonate Other Accounts¶

 For the examples in this guide, you will need to have the following:

-- A Tanssi appchain (Snap or Dedicated)
+- A Tanssi-powered network (Quick Trial or Dedicated)

 Warning